0xC0DE666/ts_rust/README.md

 # TS-Rust

-## Rust-like Result and Option Types for TypeScript
+## Rust-like Result and Option Utilities for TypeScript

 This library provides TypeScript implementations of `Result<T, E>` and `Option<T>` types, inspired by Rust's error handling and optional value patterns.
 It offers a robust and expressive way to handle fallible operations and nullable values without relying on `null`, `undefined`, or traditional `try-catch` blocks.